 Parent page: Designing Systems with Multiple Boards

-A printed circuit board does not exist in isolation, they are often assembled and connected together with other boards, which are then housed inside a case or enclosure.
+A printed circuit board does not exist in isolation, they are often assembled together with other boards, which then together are housed inside a case or enclosure.

 Helping to move through this stage of the design process, the software supports creating a multiple-board assembly, referred to as a Multi-board assembly.

-*.PrjMbd).
-The logical structure of the system is defined in a multi-board schematic (
+*.PrjMbd), then defining the logical structure of the system in a Multi-board schematic (

-*.MbsDoc ), with each logical block in the multi-board schematic referring to a PCB design (
+*.MbsDoc ).
+Each logical block in the Multi-board schematic refers to a PCB design (

 Once the assembly document has been added to the project, right-click on it to save (and name) it.